Ando: Building Slack from Scratch

 Sara grew up in Georgia to non-entrepreneurial parents, a system engineer and hospital worker.
 Their lives followed a steady procession from graduate school to a settled life in the suburbs two hours north of Atlanta.
 Far enough that you could watch the moon rise over the pines, a gleaming dome of light, and see nothing else for miles.
 She spent a lot of time alone.

 Though the quietness was peaceful, the monotony was unbearable.
-When Sara projected her life out, it was entirely riskless.
+A safe life could only end in disappointment, she thought.
+A risky one could end in failure, but it could also be the only kind of life worth living.
 When she taught herself to code and started posting projects online, the internet became the first place that felt full of possibility.
 Friends from Twitter convinced her to buy a one-way ticket for SF, where she couchsurfed through hacker houses scattered across farflung parts of the city.
 RX Bars constituted entire meals because the kitchens were filthy, and she didn’t know how to cook.
 Like any frugal student she meticulously tracked her Uber Share rides and meals on a spreadsheet, capturing expenses down to the dollar.
-“I still have that spreadsheet,” she tells me.
-“I look at it every year to remind myself I was making a big deal out of spending a few hundred dollars in a few months.”

-She lasted a year at Harvard before the inevitable pull back to San Francisco.
-But she wouldn’t recommend skipping college altogether.
-Freshman year was “valuable to get properly socialized.”
 California has always been a gold rush town.
 “A place in which a boom mentality and a sense of Chekhovian loss meet in uneasy suspension,” Joan Didion wrote of the state in her essay collection Slouching Towards Bethlehem in the 1960s, “Things had better work out here, because here, beneath that immense bleached sky, is where we run out of continent.”

 You’d have to succeed here, for there was no further West to go.

 San Francisco was the antithesis of Boston’s ivory tower intellectualism.
-It “didn’t have any rules” in comparison.
+It didn’t have any rules in comparison.
 It was here, somewhere between SoMa and Mission Bay, that she started Alloy Automation, an API integration platform for enterprises.
 The company raised $27M from a16z, Bain, and Shopify and rode the ecommerce boom of 2020.

-The same instinct shows up in how she runs the team.
+The same instinct shows up in how she runs and hires the team.
 In her free time she built an internal tool that gives everyone visibility into each other’s prompts and model traces.
 At most companies, how you talk to an AI is private, a little embarrassing even, the way search history is embarrassing.
 At Ando, prompting is a craft that you have a responsibility to help your colleagues get better at.
+All of it boils down to a central kernel of care.
+The texture of how people work together, down to the sentences they type into a model, is something a company can shape purposefully.

 What does Ando do?